spectralDNS/shenfun/docs/source/gettingstarted.rst

     uh = Function(T)
     uh = T.forward(ue, uh)
     # or
+    # uh = ue.forward(uh)
+    # or
     # uh = project(ue, T)
     print(uh)
       [-1.38777878e-17  6.72002101e-17  1.00000000e+00 -1.95146303e-16
         1.96261557e-17  1.15426347e-16 -1.11022302e-16  1.65163507e-16]

-So we see that the projection works to machince precision.
+So we see that the projection works to machine precision.

 The projection is mathematically: find :math:`u_h \in T`, such that